What is Branch Banking? | Working, Guide, Pros and Cons

 How does it work?

 In the USA, Bank of America, Wells Fargo, JPMorgan Chase & Co, and Citibank are the four big banks that offer branch banking to millions of customers.
 All branch offices of these banks are connected with the head office and follow its guidelines for daily operation.
-The era of modern branch banking was started in the year 1980.
+The era of modern branch banking started in the year 1980.
 After that, various acts like the branching efficiency act and the Riegle-Neal interstate banking act strengthened branch banking.

 Advantages of Branch Banking